History of rugby union in the United States

 Led by Cal and Stanford, a number of universities of the West Coast took a different path and did not play rugby union alongside American football BUT instead eliminated America football and changed their game to Rugby union.
 Other schools that made the switch included Nevada, St. Mary's, Santa Clara, and USC (in 1911).

-At the 1920 Summer Olympics in Antwerp, a United States rugby team (composed largely of players from University of California and Stanford University) defeated France to win the gold medal.
+At the 1920 Summer Olympics in Antwerp, a United States rugby team (composed largely of players from the University of California and Stanford University) defeated France to win the gold medal.
 Rugby union was again included in the 1924 Summer Olympics in Paris, where the United States defeated France for the gold.
-The player-coach of United States Olympic gold-winning rugby team at the 1924 Summer Olympics was Alan Valentine, who played rugby for Swarthmore College and also played while at Penn (as he was getting a Master's degree at Wharton School of Finance of University of Pennsylvania).
+The player-coach of the United States Olympic gold-winning rugby team at the 1924 Summer Olympics was Alan Valentine, who played rugby for Swarthmore College and also played while at Penn (as he was getting a Master's degree at Wharton School of Finance of University of Pennsylvania).

-Despite this success, however, rugby in the United States was surpassed by American gridiron football BUT Dartmouth, Penn, and Yale on East Coast played intermittently from the 30s through the 50s and University of California never stopped playing from the last decade of the 19th century through to the present.
+Despite this success, however, rugby in the United States was surpassed by American gridiron football but Dartmouth, Penn, and Yale on East Coast played intermittently from the 30s through the 50s and University of California never stopped playing from the last decade of the 19th century through to the present.

 Princeton and Harvard teams played using rugby union code continuously since the early 1930s (as detailed below).
 The present Princeton Rugby team was reorganized in 1931 under the leadership of Monte Barak, Hugh Sloan, H.F.
 Langenberg, and coach John Boardman Whitton and has been playing continuously ever since.
 Similarly Harvard Rugby has continuously played since the early 1930s.
 Indeed, over 5,000 people attended the inaugural Harvard - Princeton game in 1931.